Monday, November 26, 2012

 I guess they have to advocate for killing of other animals to remain consistent with their work and ʺanimal rightsʺ philosophy of not advocating right to live for other animals.
 I saw a petition sometimes ago about the saving chickens by killing them with a different method.
 How can you save a healthy other sentient beings by ending his life, I don’t know, lot of thing that PETA and their supporters do is not sane.

 For sake of other animals PETA must be gone.
-They are a cult led by psychopaths whose mission is to kill other animals as many as they can therefore their twisted urges.
+They are a cult led by psychopaths whose mission is to kill other animals as many as they can to satisfy their twisted urges.
 And they will continue their atrocities against other sentient beings as long as they are people who give them money and support them.
 If a PETA supporter says to you PETA has done more for the other animals than you, you can respond by saying that’s not an insult but a compliment, the best one I can get as real animal rights advocate.

 Monday, September 10, 2012